Where Do I Start? Everything a Newcomer Needs to Know

 What is the Twelve Step recovery program?

-If you’re feeling hopeless, alone, or ashamed about your body or your eating, we know how you feel and we have been to those dark places.
-But we have also recovered and it is our joy to share with you the solution that we have found.
+If you’re feeling hopeless, alone, or ashamed about your body or your eating, we can relate.
+But we are also recovering and it is our joy to share the solution that is working for us and countless others.

 Overeaters Anonymous is a Fellowship of individuals who, through shared experience, strength, and hope, are recovering from compulsive overeating.
 We welcome everyone who wants to stop eating compulsively.